-London is home to literally dozens of music blogs and online magazines that are worth checking out.
+London is home to many of the top UK music blogs and online magazines.
 Naturally, it’s home to the heavyweights of the industry – the likes of Fact Magazine, The Line of Best Fit, Uncut, Drowned in Sound, and Stamp the Wax.
 But there are also many lesser-known London blogs that act as a gateway for new and emerging music.
-So whether you’re looking to stay at the cutting edge of London’s music scene, or whether you’re an artist looking for places to submit your music, here’s a list of some of the top London music blogs today.
+So whether you’re looking to stay at the cutting edge of London’s music scene, or whether you’re a new artist looking for music blogs to submit your music to, here’s a list of some of our recommended London music blogs to check out today.

 Rock Feed Back

 RFB put on some great shows in London and on their online magazine they feature new releases and premieres from across genres.
 Everything they post is pure quality.
 Oh, and don’t be deceived by the name – it’s certainly not all rock!

 Blatantly Blunt is a hip-hop, grime, and dancehall blog based in London, and it’s one of the best in the niche.
 On the blog they post new releases, interviews, reviews, and events news.

 One Stop Record Shop describe themselves as ‘a London-based music and entertainment platform that fights for the underdog.’
 They cover new releases and festivals, as well as interviews and features, spanning most genres.

 Echoes Magazine is the UK’s essential black music monthly.
 Launching way back in 1976 as a newspaper covering soul, funk, and reggae, it became a monthly print magazine in 2000.
 Today, Echoes is also online, and now covers hip-hop, jazz, and R&B.

 London in Stereo